Abbr. |

 Median | All bearded iris classes (SDBs, IBs, BBs, and MTBs) between 8 and 27.5 inches. |

-MDB | Miniature Dwarf Bearded, to 8" tall, the first bearded to bloom in earliest spring. |
+MDB | Miniature Dwarf Bearded, up to 8" tall, generally the first beardeds to bloom in earliest spring. |

-SDB | Standard Dwarf Bearded, 8 - 16" tall, blooms in early spring. |
+SDB | Standard Dwarf Bearded, 8 - 16" tall, bloom in early spring. |

-IB | Intermediate Bearded, 16 - 27.5" tall, generally blooms after SDBs and before TBs. |
+IB | Intermediate Bearded, 16 - 27.5" tall, generally bloom after SDBs and before TBs. |

-MTB | Miniature Tall Bearded, 16 - 27.5" tall, the flower is no more than 6" combined width + height, generally blooms with the TBs. |
+MTB | Miniature Tall Bearded, 16 - 27.5" tall, branched, with flowers no more than 6" combined width + height, generally bloom with the TBs. |

-BB | Border Bearded, 16 - 27.5" tall, blooms with the TBs. |
+BB | Border Bearded, 16 - 27.5" tall, generally bloom with the TBs. |

-TB | Tall Bearded, more than 27.5" tall, blooms in mid to late spring. |
+TB | Tall Bearded, more than 27.5" tall, bloom in mid to late spring. |

 RE | varieties that produce more than one crop of bloom stalks in a single growing season. |